 As research has shown, the highest-performing teams also have the highest levels of psychological safety.
 The paradox of this, however, is that there’s often a misconception that to feel “safe,” team members can’t be direct with one another or tell each other the full truth.
 By creating a sense of psychological safety combined with vulnerability and a policy of radical honesty, your team will become more innovative—and corporate language learning is a perfect way to practice.

 To succeed in a language learning program, it requires taking frequent risks and making many mistakes.
 For the best results, it also requires practicing with other speakers and being corrected on errors in an honest but productive way.
 By having your teams learn languages together and encouraging both risk-taking and polite but direct feedback on mistakes, team cohesion will rise and confidence will increase, as Babbel’s own research and case studies have shown.
-As your teams learn their new language, they also learn that taking risks and getting feedback are positive things and lead to better outcomes — a communication style that is invaluable to boosting innovation.
+As your teams learn a new language for their industry, they also learn that taking risks and getting feedback are positive things and lead to better outcomes — a communication style that is invaluable to boosting innovation.

 Learn more about how to create psychological safety at work in this guide.